 Sales and Marketing Manager

-Q: What do you know now that you wish you knew when you first started your career?
+Q: What do you know now you wish you knew when you first started your career?

-Q: What has shocked or surprised you about the produce industry?
+Q: What would you like consumers to know about the industry?

 The amount of time and effort it takes for consumers to receive their produce.
 There are a lot of people that plant, harvest and transport their produce from farm to table and I think consumer education about the process is very important.